Elementary School Handbook

 Student Services

-Professional staff members are available to collaborate with parents/guardians and teachers in order to support students to attain academic success.
-These include: Special Education teachers, Gifted Education teachers, English Language Development teachers, the school’s Multi-Tiered System of Support (MTSS), reading specialists, school counselor, school nurse, occupational and/or physical therapists, a speech and language clinician and school psychologists.
+Professional staff members are available to collaborate with parents/guardians and teachers to support students to attain academic success.
+These include Special Education teachers, Gifted Education teachers, English Language Development teachers, the school’s Multi-Tiered System of Support (MTSS), reading specialists, school counselor, school nurse, occupational and/or physical therapists, a speech and language clinician and school psychologists.
 Below are descriptions of the roles and responsibilities of these integral members of our professional staff.

 Special Education

-Our special education services offer support to students in the regular classroom and/or an alternative learning environment when students’ needs cannot be met in general education classroom.
+Our special education services offer support to students in the regular classroom and/or an alternative learning environment when students’ needs cannot be met in the general education classroom.
 Services are related to the basic instructional areas—reading, writing, and math.
 As a result of the instructional support team process, additional testing might be recommended.
 Once data is compiled, the team meets with parents/guardians to determine if the student requires learning support.
 Parents/Guardians serve as integral members of the team to determine the need for intervention as well as to help design the Individualized Education Plan (IEP).
 The IEP lists broad and short-term goals and is reviewed annually to determine the child’s progress toward the goals.
 Meetings are scheduled to monitor progress and determine the need for continued services and the most appropriate placement.

 To the greatest extent appropriate, RTSD elementary schools practice inclusion.
 Inclusion is the practice of educating students with disabilities with their typical peers in general education classrooms in their neighborhood schools.
 Inclusion simply means that a climate of acceptance is created.
 We focus on everyone’s abilities and possibilities rather than disabilities and limitations.